Tiger (guitar)

-Tiger is a custom-built guitar owned by Grateful Dead guitarist Jerry Garcia.
+Tiger is a custom-built guitar that was owned by Grateful Dead guitarist Jerry Garcia.
 Garcia commissioned luthier Doug Irwin to design and build the guitar in 1973 following delivery of Wolf, his first major Irwin-built guitar.
 Upon commissioning the instrument, Garcia asked Irwin to "make it the way he thought was best, and don't hold back."

-Tiger served as Garcia's main guitar from 1979 to 1989.
-It was the last guitar Garcia played publicly with the Grateful Dead at a Soldier Field performance on July 9, 1995.
+Tiger sold on March 12, 2026 at Christie's Auction House in New York as part of The Jim Irsay Collection for $9,500,000 ($11,560,000 including fees).

 Design

 Throughout the design and construction process, the guitar was provisionally designated as "the Garcia".
 The final name came from the inlaid tiger on the preamp cover located on the guitar's top, just behind the tailpiece.

 The body features several layers of wood laminated together face-to-face in a configuration referred to as a "hippie sandwich" by employees of Alembic Inc., where Irwin worked for a brief period in the early 1970s.
 The combination of several heavy varieties of wood, plus solid brass binding and hardware resulted in an unusually heavy instrument, weighing roughly 14 lb.